WEVV-TV: Bayou City Broadcasting ownership and news relaunch

-Allen Media Group ownership; pending sale to Gray Media
+Allen Media Group and Gray Media ownership

 On May 6, 2019, it was announced that Los Angeles–based Entertainment Studios, headed by entertainment entrepreneur Byron Allen, would purchase the Bayou City stations for $165 million.
 The sale was completed on July 31, 2019.

 On January 17, 2025, Allen Media Group announced plans to cut local meteorologist/weather forecaster positions from its stations, including WEVV, and replacing them with a "weather hub" produced by The Weather Channel, which the company also owns.
 The decision was reversed within a week by management in response to "viewer and advertiser reaction".
 Amid financial woes and rising debt, Allen Media Group announced on June 1 that it would explore strategic options, such as a sale of its television stations.
-On August 8, it was announced that AMG would sell a package of stations including WEVV and WEEV-LD to Gray Media for $171 million; in the Evansville market, this would create a duopoly with WFIE.
+On August 8, it was announced that AMG would sell a package of stations including WEVV and WEEV-LD to Gray Media for $171 million; in the Evansville market, this would create a duopoly with WFIE, the second duopoly in this market after the WTVW-WEHT duopoly.
+The sale was completed on May 1, 2026.